 Overview

-Lip Enhancement is a popular non-surgical treatment to enhance the shape, volume, and hydration of lips.
-Dermal Fillers can provide an effective volume-enhancing solution that keeps them feeling soft and natural.
+Lip enhancement, or the lip filler injection, is a popular non-surgical treatment to enhance the shape, volume, and hydration of lips.
+During this procedure, dermal fillers are used to provide an effective volume-enhancing solution that keeps them feeling soft and natural.

 Before and after gallery